ESP32 Power Consumption & Sleep Modes [All Variants]

 • Maximum Modem Sleep: In maximum modem sleep mode, the ESP32 wakes up every listen interval to receive a beacon.
 Broadcast data may be lost because the ESP32 may have been in sleep mode at DTIM time.
 If listen interval is longer, more power is saved but broadcast data is more likely to be lost.

-For more information: please refer to Espressif documentation, and to this ESP-IDF example.
+For more information, please refer to Espressif documentation, and to this ESP-IDF example.

-ESP32 Light Sleep Mode
+ESP32 Light Sleep Power (Current) Consumption

 Wake-Up Latency in ESP32 Light Sleep Mode is: less than 1ms

-ESP32 Power Modes - Light Sleep Power Consumption
+ESP32 Light Sleep Power Consumption (Current Consumption)

 Clock-gating the digital peripherals, RAM, and CPUs causes them to stop without losing context or any data.
 And it does bring the current consumption down to nearly 800µA.
-Upon exit from Light Sleep, the digital peripherals, RAM, and CPUs resume operation and their internal states are preserved.
+Upon exit from Light Sleep, the digital peripherals, RAM, and CPUs resume operation, and their internal states are preserved.

-ESP32 Deep Sleep Mode
+ESP32 Deep Sleep Power Consumption

 In ESP32 Deep Sleep Mode, the CPUs, most of the RAM, and all digital peripherals that are clocked from APB_CLK are powered OFF.
-The only active parts of the chip are RTC Memories, RTC Controller, and the ULP coprocessor.
+The only active parts of the chip are the RTC Memories, the RTC Controller, and the ULP coprocessor.

 The Ultra-Low-Power (ULP) coprocessor can still do some simple tasks like reading data coming from sensors or RTC GPIOs.
 Therefore, we can use RTC peripherals (Timers, GPIOs, etc) as well as the ULP to generate various “wake-up” events in order to wake up the device from “Deep Sleep” mode.

-In Deep Sleep Mode, the CPU context is lost and whenever the CPU wakes up from “Deep Sleep”, it’s going to start program execution all over again from the very beginning.
+Note: In Deep Sleep Mode, the CPU context is lost and whenever the CPU wakes up from “Deep Sleep”, it’s going to start program execution all over again from the very beginning.
 The RTC power domain () is the only section in the microcontroller that preserves its context before going into “Deep Sleep”.
+Therefore, if you need to store any data and retrieve it after a “Deep Sleep”, you have to save it in the RTC memory.

-Therefore, if you need to store any data and retrieve it after a “Deep Sleep”, you have to save it in the RTC memory. (e.g. RTC_DATA_ATTR int data = 0; // This global variable will retain its value even after a deep sleep wake-up)
+(e.g. RTC_DATA_ATTR int data = 0; // This global variable will retain its value even after a deep sleep wake-up)

 ESP32 Deep Sleep Mode Wake-Up Latency is: less than 1ms